msadowski/weeklyrobotics/_posts/2019-01-06-weekly-robotics-20.md

 2) Self-driving Rovers Tested in Mars Like Morocco.
 <br>[ESA](http://www.esa.int/Our_Activities/Space_Engineering_Technology/Self-driving_rovers_tested_in_Mars-like_Morocco)<br>
-INFO: Recently ESA coordinated self-driving space rover trials in Sahara desert.
-Before testing of the rovers ESA mapped the test location using a drone, producing a digital elevation model with a 4cm resolution that were used as a ground truth to the data captured by the rovers.
+INFO: Recently self-driving space rover trials were concluded in Sahara desert by members of [PERASPERA consortium](https://www.h2020-peraspera.eu/).
+Before testing of the rovers the test location was mapped using a drone, producing a digital elevation model with a 4cm resolution that were used as a ground truth to the data captured by the rovers.
 The article mentions that SherpaTT rover managed a 1.3 km journey during trials.

 3) Cafe Staffed by Robots Controlled by Paralyzed People.
 <br>[SoraNews24](https://soranews24.com/2018/11/29/cafe-opens-in-tokyo-staffed-by-robots-controlled-by-paralyzed-people/)<br>